 These roasted potatoes only require about an hour to prepare and cook, and are perfect to make while working on other dishes.
 Once you get them cut and coated, you just pop them in the oven and let it do all of the work!

 Here is how to make perfectly tender, slightly crunchy, and flavorful oven-roasted Lemon-Garlic Greek Potatoes:

-First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting in half and setting in a large inch baking dish.*
+First, preheat the oven to 400 degrees F. Prep the scrubbed and dried potatoes by cutting in half and setting in a large baking dish.

 PRO TIP: If you want all the cut sides to have crispy caramelization, start all of the potatoes cut-side-down and finish them cut-side-up.
 This has no effect on flavor or texture… It just makes them look pretty.

 Next, drizzle the olive oil over the top of the potatoes.
-Then add the lemon zest, minced garlic, oregano, salt and pepper.
+Then add the lemon zest, minced garlic, oregano, salt, and pepper.
 Toss the potatoes to thoroughly coat in the seasoning.